 Nick Melis: '50% OF MY TIME IS ELIMINATING DISTRACTIONS'

-Melis estimates that as much as 50% of a CTO's job is getting rid of distractions:
+Melis estimates that as much as 50% of a CTO's job is getting rid of distractions and notifications:

 Open offices create many physical distractions, especially with other departments around – the sales team talking next to you, the CEO wandering around, clients running in and out, noisy meetings.
 Then there are digital distractions that are harder to run away from like constantly popping notifications and checking various inboxes and tools.
 Constant distractions reduce your cognitive capacity creating a psychological effect called attention residue, which is detrimental to knowledge work.